 Philosophy (B.A.)

-For those that are either unsure of or restricted by current programs, explore this major to collaborate with faculty in creating your own!
+For those who are either unsure of or restricted by current programs, explore this major to collaborate with faculty in creating your own!

 Philosophy (B.S.)

-For those that are either unsure of or restricted by current programs, explore this major to collaborate with faculty in creating your own!
+For those who are either unsure of or restricted by current programs, explore this major to collaborate with faculty in creating your own!

 Public Policy (B.S.)

-For those interested in policy issues, politics, public administration, and related areas like policy analysis and policy advocacy, explore critical issues facing our communities, the nation, and the world.
+For those interested in policy issues, politics, public administration, and related fields such as policy analysis and policy advocacy, explore the critical issues facing our communities, the nation, and the world.

 Earth and Sustainability